blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/xss1.cs.md

 # Answer

-It is an Cross Site Scripting (XSS) issue. 'url' parameter is vulnerable for malicious injection and no input sanitization is being in use.
+It is a Cross Site Scripting (XSS) issue. 'url' parameter is vulnerable for malicious injection and no input sanitization is being in use.
 Injected javascript codes will be executed in the response.